Parent Alienation in Divorce

 Divorce Papers > Parent Divorce > Parent Alienation in Divorce

 - Naive Alienators: All parents are intermittently of this type.
 They are passive about the relationship of their children with the other parent.
-However, they infrequently say or do something to alienate the children from the other parent
+However, they infrequently say or do something to alienate the children from the other parent.

 - Active Alienators: The behavior of such parents is marked by extreme anger or hurt.
 This results in them impulsively losing control over their demeanor or speech.
-At a later stage, they experience guilt over what they said or how they behaved
+At a later stage, they experience guilt over what they said or how they behaved.

-- Obsessed Alienators: These parents have a fervent reason to demolish the targeted parent
+- Obsessed Alienators: These parents have a fervent reason to demolish the targeted parent.

-Parent Alienation in Divorce associated Risk Factors
+Risk Factors associated with Parent Alienation in Divorce

 - The children deny to visit the non custodial parent